1. What percentage of my donation goes to the charities supported by President’s Challenge?

-Funds must be utilised within 2 years from the date of disbursement.
+Funds must be utilised within 3 years from receiving the first disbursement.

 |Supported for up to 3 years.

-Funds must be utilised within 3 years from the date of disbursement.
+Funds must be utilised within the approved funding period, from receiving the first disbursement.

 ||Agencies must commence the programmes supported under PC-ELF on 1st July in the year of approval.